marcosdg/intro-AI-presentation/README.md

 1. **Origins**: where a brief introduction to Artificial Intelligence is given.

-2. **Genetic Algorithms**: where the principal components og genetic algorithms are presented
+2. **Genetic Algorithms**: where the principal components of genetic algorithms are presented.